 At the moment he left us he was the happiest he could be given the circumstances, his annual check up in December had shown that the Alzheimers had not progressed in the last 12 months and we hoped the medication he had was keeping it at bay.
 The silver lining is that he never had to suffer the indignities he so feared.
 I will always wish we could have been closer but I knew he loved me and my family greatly, even if it was a few weeks or even months between seeing each other [despite only living 10 minutes walk away].
 I will regret the lost moments but I will also try to learn from them and try to be closer to my own sons.

 Anyway the funeral is still to come we're all coping and getting on.
-My Mum came out and watched the eldest play rugby today, the first time she's been so despite it all we are keeping each other strong.
-As my Dad was uncommonly fond of saying "It's just one of those things Son".
+My Mum came out and watched the eldest play rugby today, the first time she's been, so despite it all we are keeping each other strong.
+As my Dad was commonly fond of saying "It's just one of those things Son".
 Thanks for the indulgence.

 |Edward Henry Weston, my Dad.|